-When it comes to SEO, focus will probably change.
+When it comes to SEO, the focus will probably change.
 So, instead of getting links through quality relationships with other bloggers, we will have to satisfy users instead.

 #2.
 Mobile-friendly approach

-The funny thing is that people still talk about mobile-friendliness as if mobiles are secondary to desktop.
+The funny thing is that people still talk about mobile-friendliness as if mobiles are secondary to a desktop.
 Instead, we should start talking about how to be desktop-friendly.

 Why am I saying this?

-As of late, Google will start using mobile version of a page as primary page.
+As of late, Google will start using the mobile version of a page as a primary page.
 In other words, regardless of whether you’re accessing the internet from a desktop computer or mobile device, your mobile version of a page will always have a priority.

 This is a clear indication in which direction the search engine is going.
 Of course, this is all based on users and their needs.